 The thing is, in my grief, I actually applied for more jobs.
 I remember the tears in my advisor’s eyes as he read my cover letters that started to suggest that my next project might be around themes of child loss in folklore.
 I was never short-listed.
 It was probably just as well.
 My assumptions that I would have full time academic work faded.
 I figured I’d just have to do something else, but at that point, I didn’t have the energy to figure out what.

 My husband continued to work as an archaeologist and build his CV.
 We had two subsequent children, and they are still with us, now 15 and 12 years old.
-I published my dissertation as a book just before the birth of our son.
-My son was 2 1/2 years old when my daughter entered public school (as we had no money for preschool before then), when a friend needed someone to substitute teach her college archaeology class, and contacted me.
-So I found part time daycare for my son that would not cost all of what I was being paid, and did that.
+I published my dissertation as a book just before the birth of our younger child.
+The kid was 2 1/2 years old when their older sibling entered public school (as we had no money for preschool before then), when a friend needed someone to substitute teach her college archaeology class, and contacted me.
+So I found part time daycare for my younger child that would not cost all of what I was being paid, and did that.
 And that led to being invited to teach a January term class on the anthropology of childhood.

 And then we picked up and moved to my husband’s tenure track job at UNC Charlotte.
 Please note: he had been on the job market for six years.
 He had his own path through grief.
 Neither of us were living the post-dissertation life we thought we would have, before Lily died.